 What's the Expected Job Growth for English Careers?

-English degrees provide graduates with a very broad and flexible career outlook.
-This allows graduates to enter several different fields, typically depending on their interests and educational path.
+English degrees provide graduates with a broad and flexible career outlook.
+This allows graduates to enter various fields, depending on their interests and educational path.
 Overall, the projected job growth looks promising for most professions available to graduates with English master's degrees.
-Postsecondary teachers, interpreters and translators, and technical writers all project substantial job growth through 2026.
-Other professions such as writers and communication workers fall in line with the average national job growth projections.
+The BLS projects job growth for Postsecondary teachers, interpreters and translators, and technical writers to grow through 2030.
+In addition, the BLS projects other professions such as writers and communication workers to grow about the same or slightly higher than the national job growth average.

 How to Pay for a Master's in English Degree

-English graduate students benefit from several different financing options.
+English graduate students benefit from many financing options.
 In addition to federal financial aid, which should serve as the first route a student explores, many schools, programs, and professional organizations offer funding opportunities for promising English students.
-The list below highlights some of the most common financing options.
+The list below highlights common financing options.

 Most students receive some form of federal financial aid.
 The application process costs nothing and offers students the opportunity to receive grants and loans.
-Some students also receive low interest rate loans after applying for the Federal Application For Federal Student Aid, or FASFA.
+Some students also receive low interest rate loans after applying for the FASFA.

-Professional scholarships come from associations promoting and/or supporting the industry.
-Many organizations provide financial opportunities to outstanding or deserving students — some to students in specific fields, others to students in certain regions.
-Many of the organizations that work within the literature and/or writing profession offer scholarship opportunities to students taking advanced degrees in English.
+Professional scholarships come from associations promoting or supporting the industry.
+Many organizations provide financial opportunities to outstanding or deserving students.
+Learners may qualify based on field of study or geographic location.
+Many of the organizations that work within the literature or writing profession offer scholarships to students taking advanced degrees in English.
 For example, the Children's Literature Association supports English graduate students with financial scholarships of up to $5,000.

-The availability of work-study programs depends on the school and program, but many graduate students help fund their education by working with the school they attend.
+The availability of work study programs depends on the school and program.
+But many graduate students help fund their education by working with the school they attend.
 For graduate students, some schools offer work opportunities in the form of teaching or research assistantships.
-At UNC Greensboro, for example, assistantships pay between $8,000 and $12,000 per year, and work ranges between 10 to 20 hours per week.